dhborus/1research/Workflow/RandomWorkflow.md

 Slowly becoming more attuned to Linux and have solved some problems.
 Have, for instance, gone back to out-of-the-box keybindings.
 Will need to check exchange with Mac ecosystem, however.

 Zettlr works better with footnotes and has larger, more readable fonts.
-As of 4 April, has lost tab ability.
+As of 4 April, has lost tab ability.[@carrithers1985, p.
+33]

 K-runner has ability to do wikipedia (wp: ), imdb (imdb: ) and google (g:) searches.
 Needs https:// to go to websites.

 Will have to investigate fan and cooling behavior.
-May be the deciding factor, along with battery life (which on the 15” was hardly exemplary with the Mac.)
+May be the deciding factor, along with battery life (which on the 15” was hardly exemplary with the Mac.)[@brick]

 iCloud can be used for transfer, although it is hardly efficient.
 (Does mean that Mint or elementary is not ruled out, even if neither can do Nitroshare)